 Cons: Generally speaking, self cleaning litter trays only work with specific types of litter.
 They also require special liners.
 You’re limited to the range of options you can buy from, and the specialist types are usually more expensive than their basic equivalents.
 Some models are better at the job than others, and you’ll still have to periodically check to make sure that all of the waste really is being scraped away by the mechanics.
 As with anything containing moving parts, they can break.
 There’s also the noise factor.
 Between the moving parts and the mechanical noise, some cats could be put off using them at all.
 And if they misfire and try to collect litter when your cat is still inside, good luck persuading it to go in there again!

-Typical price: They’re considered to be a luxury product.
+Typical price: If you’re looking for cheap litter trays, you’re in the wrong place with the self cleaning models!
+They’re considered to be a luxury product.
 You’ll pay a luxury price to go with it.
 You’ll struggle to find any below $100, and some models are much, much more.

 So there we have it.
 Those are the types of litter tray available to you, and the types of litter that you can put into them.